mightybyte/monad-challenges/pages/home.md

 * Polymorphism
 * Type classes

 We are not trying to teach you Haskell here.
-We are trying to teach you monads.
+We are trying to guide you down the path to a fully internalized working knowledge of monads.
 If you need to learn Haskell, go work through some beginning Haskell materials and come back when you think you need to learn monads.

 ### Organizing Your Code